-This guide will provide retirees with 7 essential factors to consider when applying for social security benefits.
+This guide will give retirees seven essential factors to consider when applying for social security benefits.
 This is a must-read.

 What do most retirees love about Social Security?